 When looking for the best honeymoon places in Iceland, you may have seen some incredible pictures of the hot springs.
 This country has several spots of hot springs and geysers.
 Always have your swimsuits and beer handy, so you are all prepared for a warm dip in the hot springs and geothermal pools that you'll find in every nook and corner of Iceland.

-Geothermal hot spring pool in Iceland
+Secret Lagoon - natural hot spring pool in Iceland

 5. Chase the waterfalls